 The correct way to operate a genset depends on the model.
 Some will have automatic or remote starting capabilities, especially those used for backup power.
 On ships, reefers will use the electrical power from the ship for cooling.
 Some reefer containers can even have a pair of gensets, like some systems from Klinge Corporation. if one of those fails, the backup genset will start.
 Therefore, the integrity of the reefer container remains protected, even in extreme conditions.

 This type of cooling system from Klinge Corporation successfully transferred delicate ice cores from Antarctica north to the United States and across the deserts of the American southwest.
 During the month and a half-long journey, the ice cores remained below -20 degrees Celsius (-4 degrees Fahrenheit) the entire time.

 Find Out More About a Genset for Reefer Container Storage During Shipping

 Gensets allow for overseas shipping of temperature-sensitive materials.
 An option with each of our freezer and refrigerated shipping containers is a reefer container genset to operate the refrigeration unit to maintain the ideal storage conditions inside throughout the delivery process.

 If your business needs shipping containers to maintain a specific temperature, the reefers will need gensets included.
-For more information on reefers, talk to one of our specialists at Klinge Corporation to identify which type of container you need.
+For more information on reefers or our other products, such as tank containers, freezer shipping containers, and pharmaceutical containers, talk to one of our specialists at Klinge Corporation to identify which type of container you need.
 If you already know your shipping requirements, feel free to request a quote from us.